 Add onion, carrots, and celery to the Dutch oven, reduce heat to medium, and cook, stirring occasionally, until vegetables have softened, about 7 minutes.
 Add tomato paste and garlic.
 Stir and continue cooking until fragrant, about 1 minute longer.
 Add wine and scrape up any browned bits from the bottom of the pot using a wooden spoon.

 Transfer the contents to a slow cooker and add stock, vinegar, oregano, thyme, bay leaves, and ground clove.
 Season with salt and pepper and cook on low until meat is tender, about 6 hours.

 Remove and discard thyme sprigs and bay leaves.
 Skim fat from the sauce and transfer 1/2 cup of gravy to a medium saucepan.
 Whisk the remaining 2 tablespoons of flour into the reserved gravy until no lumps remain.
 Add the rest of the sauce to the saucepan.
 Whisking frequently, bring the sauce to a rolling boil over high heat and cook until the sauce achieves a gravy-like consistency, about 4 minutes.
 Season to taste with salt and pepper.

-For the Gremolata: Meanwhile, combine parsley, lemon zest, and garlic in a small bowl
+For the Gremolata: Combine parsley, lemon zest, and garlic in a small bowl.